 Why Impact Windows Give Homeowners the Advantage

 Now that the hurricane season is nearing a close, it might be a good time to consider how you will improve your home’s hurricane protection features if you live in Florida.
-Two of the most popular options for storm protection are impact-resistant windows and hurricane shutters.
-Having to decide between hurricane shutters and impact-resistant windows to protect your home can be a challenging decision.
-There are many factors to consider, such as aesthetic preference, strength, and budget.
+Two of the most popular options for storm protection are impact-resistant windows and hurricane shutters or panels.
+Having to decide between impact windows vs hurricane shutters or panels to protect your home can be a challenging decision.
+There are many factors to consider, such as aesthetic preference, convenience, and budget.

 Which ones are right for your home?
 The choices can be overwhelming.
 Before you decide between impact-resistant windows vs. hurricane shutters, it is a good idea to weigh the pros and cons of both options to make an informed decision.
 Today, we will break down the differences to help you make the right choice for your home.

-Hurricane shutters are one option for protecting your home, but tend to fall short in many aspects.
+Hurricane panels are one option for protecting your home, but tend to fall short in many aspects.

 Difficult to Install

-Hurricane shutters require setup before the hurricane happens and are heavy to move.
+Hurricane panels require setup before the hurricane happens and are heavy to move.
 Installing shutters over your existing windows means you will still have old windows that will eventually need to be replaced.

 Not Ideal for Older Homes